TVUSD Board Meeting Highlights

 The Board approved all items listed on the Consent Calendar.
 The Consent Calendar typically consists of contracts and routine items that do not require discussion and is approved in one motion as a group.
-The Consent Calendar included approval of various notice of completions and final change orders for many of the school modernization projects completed during the summer.
-The following previously proposed policies were also approved.
+The Consent Calendar also included approval of previously proposed policies:

 Board Policy (BP) 3312.2 - Educational Travel Program Contracts

-Board Policy (BP) and Administrative Regulation (AR) 3320 - Claims and Actions Against the District
+Board Policy (BP) and Administrative Regulation (AR) 3320 - Claims Against the District

 The policies will be brought back for the Board's approval consideration at a future meeting.

-Public Hearing and Adoption of Resolution - Sufficiency of Textbooks and Instructional Materials Compliance for Fiscal Year 2019/20
+Notice of Public Hearing - Sufficiency of Textbooks and Instructional Materials Compliance for Fiscal Year 2019/20

 Click this link to access Board agendas, minutes, contacts, and information.